Memory Upgrades and Storage Solutions for Apple and PC Devices from Data Memory Systems

 WHAT IS RAM MEMORY?

 If you haven't worked with computer hardware before, it can be easy to confuse your hard drive with RAM memory.
 However, your hard drive is not the same thing as RAM memory (Random Access Memory).
 You can think of your hard drive as being like a file cabinet.
 It's a good place to store a lot of information for a long time.
 Your RAM memory is like the top of your desk.
 This is where your system stores the information you're currently working on.
-RAM is about 100 times faster than your hard drive.
+RAM is about 100 times faster than your hard drive (depending on the type).
 However, your hard drive can store information after the power is turned off, while RAM cannot.
-Your system needs both memory and a hard drive to operate properly.
+Your system needs both memory and a hard drive (or SSD) to operate properly.

 WHY DOES MY PC NOT RECOGNIZE THE ENTIRE 4GB OF MEMORY I INSTALLED?